iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Delete

 In order to deactivate a DID document, a valid Integration DID message must be published that removes all content from a DID Document, effectively deactivating the DID Document.
-Keep in mind that this is irreversable.
+Keep in mind that this is irreversible.

 ## IOTA Identity standards